 If you would like to suggest a charity, cause or individual you believe would benefit from our attention, please email us at email@example.com

 This month, we organised a pub quiz at the Queen Vic in Rottingdean to raise money for Kemptown's own DogsTrust team.
-We managed to raise £90 on the night from donations alone, an extra £35 from a donation tin installed in the local Tesco store, and sold several A3 prints of the design from the poster, so that altogether we raised about £175!

 This month, we partnered with Chris, one of the managers of the local Tesco store in Rottingdean, who got in touch with us after hearing about our 'Calls to Action' and suggested we band together to support Mind in Brighton & Hove, a mental health charity that "seeks to empower people to lead a full life as part of their local community".